-This guide covers the competitive battlecard template structure that gets used, the competitive battlecard examples that work in practice, and the battlecard best practices that turn competitive intelligence into closed deals.
+This guide covers the competitive battlecard template structure that actually gets used, the competitive battlecard examples that work in practice, the battlecard best practices that turn competitive intelligence into closed deals, and the specific scenarios where a battlecard is the wrong tool for the job.

 What Should a Competitive Battlecard Template Include?